iamrequest/disco-queen-dancing-fever/postmortem.md

 	<img src="./readmeContents/midi-track.png" >
 </p>

+Given more time, I'd have liked to explore .chart files as an alternative, but .midi files checked all of my requirements right from the beginning.
+It's possible that it's not the best tool for the job, but it was the tool that did everything I needed, and easily.
+Writing charts using MIDI files proved to be super easy using Reaper, and it didn't take up too much of my time to chart each song using this method.

 As a next step here, there were a few things that I wanted to do with the midi files:

 - Play in-scene animations via the .midi file (likely a separate midi track in the same file).